 Frank Lupo and Mimi Taft

 Grant F. Marani

 Penny Hardy and Granger Moorhead

-Every attempt has been made to provide accurate acknowledgement of support as of September 9, 2013.
-This list is updated monthly based on giving over the past 18 months.
+Every attempt has been made to provide accurate acknowledgement of support as of October 31, 2014.
 In the event of an error, please accept our apology and contact email@example.com so that we can correct our mistake.